Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 LPG Gas Cylinder Storage Rules

-The Standard LPG gas bottle storage requirements do specify:
+The Standard LPG gas bottle storage requirements (gas bottle regulations) do specify:

 1. Avoid Indoor Storage Including Not-in-Use Forklift Cylinders

-forklift gas bottlesLPG gas bottle storage and use indoors, whether the gas cylinder storage is full or nominally empty, should be avoided whenever possible, per the gas bottle storage requirements (propane tank safety regulations) and for gas bottle safety and LPG gas cylinder safety.
+forklift gas bottlesLPG gas bottle storage and use indoors, whether the gas cylinder storage is full or nominally empty, should be avoided whenever possible, per the gas bottle storage requirements (gas bottle regulations) and for gas bottle safety and LPG gas cylinder safety.

 Forklift bottles not in use should be stored outdoors.

-LPG gas bottle storage (propane gas storage) should preferably be located outdoors.
+LPG gas bottle storage should preferably be located outdoors.

 2. Knowledge of Storage Hazards and Risks

-Having LPG cylinders at home or in your business means you should have basic knowledge of LP gas bottle storage hazards and risks associated with improper gas cylinder storage and use.
+Having LPG cylinders at home or in your business means you should have basic knowledge of LPG gas bottle storage hazards and risks associated with improper gas cylinder storage and use.

 Make sure the gas bottle is not directly exposed to sunlight when in an outdoor environment.